Delivering on your brand – when little things become BIG things

-I strongly believe that no amount of advertising, promotion and social media content will help you get or keep customers if other parts of your business are letting your brand promise down.
+I strongly believe that no amount of advertising, promotion or social media content will help you get or keep customers if other parts of your business are letting your brand promise down.

 So what do I mean by brand promise?

 Brand promise often starts with the words you use to describe your business and its unique selling proposition or point of difference.